dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Still working on the image carousel with no tutorial help.
 Just me and my research skills.

 Link to work: NA

+DAY 59: MAY 5, 2019

+Today's Progress: Still working on the image carousel with no tutorial help.
+Got a weird bug when incrementing that took me a while to sort out.
+Finally fiugred it out though.
+Will be finshing up the design of it in the following days.

+Link to work: NA